Discretization-free Bayesian inverse problems in distribution spaces: Example: X-ray tomography

-Consider the following measurement setting: Let $\Omega\subset\R^2$ denote the X-ray tomography image window containing an object of unknown density, and assume that $F$ represents the unknown density distribution in $\Omega$.
-We assume that $F$ is supported on a disc $\overline D\subset\Omega$, that is, $\langle \varphi, F\rangle = 0$ for every test function with ${\rm supp}(\varphi)\cup D = \emptyset$.
-The object is illuminated by X-rays emanating from a single point $x_0$ outside the imaging window, and the attenuated radiation is measured along a screen at the opposite side of the object.
-For notational convenience, we assume that the screen $S$ can be modeled by a curve segment on a circle of radius $R$ centered at the source $x_0$, as shown schematically in Figure~\ref{fig: single fan}.

-To derive the forward model for distributions, assume first that the unknown $F$ is given as a classical continuous function supported on $\overline D$.
-The idealized measurement with a single source-receiver position consists of integral of the function $F$ along rays from $x_0$ to $s\in S$.
-Without loss of generality, we may assume that $x_0$ and $S$ are positioned symmetrically with respect to the $x_1$-axis as in the figure, so the data along $S$ can be modeled as
+To derive the forward model for the fan beam geometry, assume again that the unknown $F$ is given as a classical continuous function supported on $\overline D$.
+The idealized measurement with a single source-receiver position consists of integral of the function $F$ along rays from $p_0$ to $s\in S$, see Figure~\ref{fig: single fan}.
+Without loss of generality, we may assume that $p_0$ and $S$ are positioned symmetrically with respect to the horizontal line as in the figure, so that the data along $S$ can be modeled as

-We assume that the screen $S$ consists of $m$ pixels, e.g., CCD detectors, modeled as disjoint intervals $s_k\subset S$, $1\leq k\leq m$.
+$R>0$ being the distance of the point source from the screen $S$.
+Assuming again that the screen $S = S_{p_0}$ consists of $m_{p_0}$ pixels, e.g., CCD detectors, modeled as disjoint intervals $s_k\subset S$, $1\leq k\leq m_{p_0}$.
 Each detector integrates all photons arriving in $s_k$ into the single value.
 We may model the measurement by pixel values

 where the measurement function $\psi_k$ is parametrized by the opening angle of the fanbeam and models the sensitivity distribution of the $k$th detector.
 We write this integral as